Three Seconds: Ewert Grens

 Grens is a Detective Superintendent of the Stockholm Police, somewhere between 55 and 60 years old.
 Haunted by the death of his wife, for which he feels responsible, the grief-stricken Grens no longer takes care of himself or socializes with others.
 He survives on vending machine coffee and cakes; sleeps on the couch in his office; and knows his body and spirit are falling apart.
 When it comes to solving a crime, however, he digs in and won't let go, using his keen intelligence and well-honed instincts to arrive at the truth.
 He has never left a case unclosed, and is incorruptible.
 Grens is also the hero of four earlier novels by Roslund and Hellstöm—The Beast (2004), Box 21 (2005), Redemption (2006), and The Girl Below the Street (2007)—and two later, "Two Soldiers" (2012) and "Three Minutes" (2016).

 Piet Hoffmann

-After being arrested for using drugs, Piet Hoffman was recruited by the police as an informant.
-He's one of their very best agents, enjoying an almost addictive rush of adrenaline as he faces danger nearly every minute.
-But now he has something in his life he never expected: a beloved wife and two small boys who he wants to protect, no matter what the cost.
-Success with this assignment means a new identity and a fresh start with his family.
+Following his involvement with criminal activity, Piet Hoffman was coerced into working as an informant for the police.
+Despite his talent for high stakes undercover operations, he increasingly struggles to reconcile his dangerous professional life with his role as a husband and father.
+Now, he faces his most perilous assignment yet, viewing it as the final hurdle to securing a new identity and a safe future for his family.